Destinations Greece The Cyclades Mykonos

 Mykonos

-The north-coast alternative to the south-coast beach-club circuit — Panormos is a long sand crescent with Principote on it (a pavilion-style beach club, less velvet-rope than Nammos).
-Quieter, more luxurious for the price, the right pick on the days when the south coast feels like a queue.
-Book the sunbeds 1 week ahead.
+The north-coast alternative to the south-coast beach-club circuit: Panormos is a long sand crescent with Principote on it (a pavilion-style beach club, less velvet-rope than Nammos).
+Quieter, and more luxurious for the price; the one to take on the days the south coast is a queue.
+Book the sunbeds a week ahead.

 Principote on PanormosQuieter alternativeBook sunbeds 1 week ahead